philipturner/swift-xtb/README.md

 - Remove the energy minimizer from MM4
 - Get the code correctly compiling from source on Windows
   - Benchmark the diamond systems to test for correct optimization flags
+- Benchmark performance of CPU code in MM4 repo on Windows, ensure no regressions from macOS
+  - Use performance test from the test suite, which will be migrated to the new Swift Testing framework
+  - Record performance on macOS before and after the migration, to ensure no regressions

 Cleanups to all code bases:
 - Migrate to Swift 6 (MM4, xTB)